Wanderson (footballer, born 1988): Ludogorets

 On 27 August 2014, after coming on as a late substitute for Virgil Misidjan, Wanderson scored a last-minute goal for Ludogorets Razgrad in the 1–0 home win over Steaua București to send the Champions League qualifying match into extra time.
 His team won the penalty shootout to decide the match after field player Cosmin Moți saved two penalties and Ludogorets advanced to the group stages of the tournament for the first time in their history.

-On 2 August 2016, Wanderson scored Ludogorets' first European hat-trick in a 4-2 away win against Red Star Belgrade that propelled the Eagles into the play-offs of the Champions League.
-On 6 December 2016, he scored his maiden goal in the groups of the tournament, giving a 2-1 lead, in the eventual 2-2 draw in the away match against Paris Saint-Germain.
+On 2 August 2016, Wanderson scored Ludogorets' first European hat-trick in a 4–2 away win against Red Star Belgrade that propelled the Eagles into the play-offs of the Champions League.
+On 6 December 2016, he scored his maiden goal in the groups of the tournament, giving a 2–1 lead, in the eventual 2–2 draw in the away match against Paris Saint-Germain.

 In July 2020 Wanderson received a heavy injury in a pre-season game ruling him out for at least 6 months.
 He returned in training in February 2021.
-On 3 March he compleated his return in game in a cup match against Tsarsko Selo.
+On 3 March he completed his return in game in a cup match against Tsarsko Selo.
 Week later he scored the winning goal against Arda Kardzhali in a league match.